HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 ### Security
 * User authentication system implementation for the Data Store
 * Data access authorization system implementation for the Data Store
 * DevSecOps - implementation of features required to the core Data Store code to support FISMA moderate capabilities in forked code bases (authentication, authorization, logging, auditing, etc).
+The authentication and authorization system will support all rights of data subjects as defined in [GDPR](https://gdpr-info.eu/)
 * Operations for Data Store - Implement and configure tools to facilitate the operation of the Data Store service in a production environment

 ### Community engagement